 Under the current challenging and competitive environment the strategy for mitigatinginherent risk in accomplishing the growth plan of the Company is imperative.
 The commonrisks interalia are regulatory risk competition financial risk technology obsolescencehuman resources risk political risks investments retention of talents expansion offacilities and product price risk.

-24] CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO
+26) CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO

-The information on conservation of energy technology absorption and foreign exchangeearnings and outgo stipulated under Section 134 [m] of the Companies Act 2013 readwith Rule 8 of the Companies [Accounts] Rules 2014 is furnished in Annexure-I formingpart of this Report.
+The information on conservation of energy technology absorption and foreign exchangeearnings and outgo stipulated under Section 134(3) (m) of the Companies Act 2013 readwith Rule 8 of the Companies (Accounts) Rules 2014 is furnished in the Annexure-Iforming part of this Report.

-25] DIRECTORS' RESPONSIBILITY STATEMENT
+27) DIRECTORS' RESPONSIBILITY STATEMENT

-26] RELATED PARTY TRANSACTIONS
+28) RELATED PARTY TRANSACTIONS

 All Related Party Transactions are placed before the Audit Committee and also the Boardfor approval.
 Prior omnibus approval of the Audit Committee is obtained for transactionswhich are foreseen and repetitive in nature.
 The transactions entered into pursuant toomnibus approval so granted are subsequently audited and a statement giving details ofall related party transactions is placed before the Audit Committee and the Board ofDirectors for their approval on a quarterly basis.
-Particulars of contracts / arrangementwith related parties entered in to under section 188 are available in AOC 2 asAnnexure-V to this report.

-The details of transactions with Related Parties are given in the notes to theFinancial Statements in accordance with the Accounting Standards.
-The Company has notgiven any loan to its Associate Company and hence disclosure under Part A of Schedule Vread with regulation 34 (3) and 53 (f) of LODR is not required.
+The Company has not given any loan to its Associate Company and hence disclosure underPart A of Schedule V read with regulation 34 (3) and 53 (f) of LODR is not required.

 The policy on Related Party Transactions as approved by the Board is uploaded on thewebsite of the Company at http://www. haldynglass.com/direct/related-party.pdf.com

 a) Statutory Auditors